A mini moment on 'My Morning Rituals'

 Hal Elrods book ‘The Miracle Morning” which I have followed most mornings for a number of years, until last year when I prioritised the steps every single day, the change in my mindset of my day since has been a huge game changer for me.

-Each day is different for me, work is either sourcing trips, site visits, client meetings or desk days and my home life is ever changing with life, family and friends but one thing that remains a constant in my life is my morning ritual.
+Each day is different for me, work is either sourcing trips, site visits, client meetings or desk days and my home life is ever changing with life, family and friends but one thing that remains a constant in my life is My Morning Rituals.
 It doesn’t matter what I have on that day, whether I have an hour spare or ten minutes I can make it work for me.

-I thought I would map out what I do each morning, it incorporates elements from all 3 experts above, maybe parts can work for you, I hope so…..
+I thought I would map out what I do each morning, it incorporates elements from all the experts above, maybe parts can work for you, I hope so…..

-Bear and I come downstairs early and whilst she has her breakfast, I drink a glass of warm water and lemon and then make a pot of jasmine and green tea.
+Bear and I come downstairs early and whilst she has her breakfast, I drink a glass of lemon water and then make a pot of jasmine silvertip white tea.

 I love tea and collect both tea and tea cups from wherever I am in the world, here are a few of my favourites ….